FranklinZty/KiloNova-poc/README.md

 # KiloNova
-This is a proof-of-concept implementation of KiloNova.
+This is a proof-of-concept implementation of KiloNova for academic use.
 Please do NOT use this in the production environment.

 # Introduction